My990813/Applied-Data-Science-Project-Three/README.md

 We have two websites–Website A and Website B. On the website, we have three T-shirts--Plain Black Shirt, Code Shirt, and Graphic Shirt.
 The Plain Black Shirt is $100 with 25% discount.
 The Code Shirt is $75.
 The Graphic Shirt is $50.
 You have $75 in balance to buy the T-shirt.
 You can buy any T-shirt.
 But the balance is only sufficent for you to buy one T-shirt.
 If you already buy one and want to buy another.
 The website will pop up "Insufficient funds to buy this item".
 The Plain Black Shirt has no figures or anything on it.
 But the sales button is in red and it has a sale for website A, but in color similar to other items for website B to see if red color and sales affect user click rates.
 The Plain Black Shirt and Code Shirt have same prices of $75, but the code shirt doesn't use sale strategy and simply state the final price.
 Graphic Shirt is cheaper at $50 and is used to be a comparison.
 You can also Rate the Super Graphic Store or leave comments.

+## Hypothesis
+Our hypothesis is that the color red has a statistically significant effect on increasing the purchase click rate of the plain black shirt item.

 ## Website A: app1
 - Website A uses red to highlight the sale item—a plain black shirt—while other items, such as the coded shirt and graphic shirt, are shown in mint green.
 - Click the link for Website A here: https://ruangkawprc.shinyapps.io/app1/